muratk3n/thirdwave/en/README.md

 "@gabriel_zucman

-arSwitzerland still a prime shifting destination, second only to Ireland and Singapore in 2018"
+Switzerland still a prime shifting destination, second only to Ireland and Singapore in 2018"

 ---